nya3jp/tast/docs/quickstart.md

 top of `tast-tests`).
 The `ChromeLogin` function here will run directly on the test device.

-At the end of the function, add the following code:
+At the end of the anonymous function inside `testChromeLogin`, add the following code:

 ```go
 if _, err = cr.NewConn(ctx, "https://www.google.com/"); err != nil {